 3. Schedule routine treatments for your landscaping to eliminate adult mosquitoes when they come to rest in your yard; taking out one adult female mosquito can prevent more than 300 mosquitoes on your property.

-For mosquito reduction and control in Atlanta, you can trust the team here at Hawx Pest Control to provide you with industry-leading mosquito control and the highest level of service.
-Reach out to us today to request immediate mosquito control for your Atlanta home.
+For mosquito reduction and control, you can trust the team here at Hawx Pest Control to provide you with industry-leading mosquito control and the highest level of service.
+Reach out to us today to request immediate mosquito control for your home.
 We're here to help!